Vubere/zuri-stage1Task/README.md

 A personal profile page.
-Created to fulfill Zuri Stage 1 task
+Created to fulfill zuri task